 \begin{example} Let $d\geq2$ and $P(z)=iz^d-e^{i\psi}c$ where $c:=c(d)$ is some large positive constant.
 We will prove that $P$ and any small perturbation of $P$ satisfies Theorem \ref{thm6}.

 Let us define $R_c=\sqrt[d]{c+c^{\frac{3}{2d}}}$, $r_c=\sqrt[d]{c-c^{\frac{3}{2d}}}$ and for every $k\in\{0,1,\ldots, d-1\}$ we define

-Observe that $|\arccos{\frac{R_c}{c}}-\frac{\pi}{2}|$ tends to $0$ when $c$ is sent to infinity.
+where $\frac{2R_c}{c}\rightarrow 0$ when $c\rightarrow \infty$.
 Now define We will see that for sufficiently large $c$ our map $P$ will map a complement of $V$ into the complement of a ball of radius $R_c$ centered at the origin.
 It is easy to verify that $P$ maps the ball of radius $r_c$ to the complement of the ball of radius $R_c$, and that $P$ maps to the complement of the ball of radius $R_c$ to itself.
 Observe that

 and that one obtains a minimum when $r^d=-c\sin{(d\varphi-\psi)}$, hence